DRY NEEDLING AT THE INJURY CLINIC PHYSIOTHERAPY

-Dry needling is the process of using a fine filament needle (the same as those used in acupuncture) to elicit a local twitch response from a muscle.
+Dry needling involves using a fine filament needle (the same as those used in acupuncture) to elicit a local twitch response from a muscle.
 It is most commonly used to address the health and function of muscle tissue.

-- Myofasical trigger points are the ‘knots’ that we feel in a muscle.
-They are extremely common and their presence will likely result in disturbances in motor function such as muscle spasm, weakness, loss of coordination and decreased work tolerance.
-They are often the result of muscle overload.
+Myofascial trigger points are extremely common, and their presence can result in disturbances in motor function such as muscle spasm, weakness, loss of coordination and decreased work tolerance.
+They will often occur as the result of muscle overload.

 WHY DO PHYSIOTHERAPISTS USE DRY NEEDLING?

-There are many reasons why Physiotherapists at The Injury Clinic use dry needling as a form of treatment.
-These reasons include (but are not limited to)…
+There are many reasons why physiotherapists at The Injury Clinic may include dry needling as part of a management plan.
+These reasons include, but are not limited to:

 – Addressing muscle dysfunction.
-Many of our muscles lay deep to those we can feel superficially (e.g. some of the gluteal muscles are more 5cm below the surface of the skin.
+Many of our muscles lay deep to those we can feel superficially (e.g. some of the gluteal muscles are more 5cm below the surface of the skin).
 Dry needling is much more effective than other forms of treatment (i.e. soft tissue / deep tissue massage) to address dysfunction in these muscles.

 – To treat a persistent problem or injury.
 Dry needling is often used as a treatment progression from other forms of tissue release.
 It can be extremely effective in the treatment of injuries that haven’t responded to other forms of treatment.

 While dry needling is often compared with acupuncture, the main similarity between the two techniques are the types of needles – which happen to be the same.
 Aside from that, the philosophy, methods and application are quite different.